-It is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the MIJB's governance arrangements and system of internal control, while recognising that further improvements are required to fully demonstrate compliance with the Local Code
+It is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the MIJB's governance arrangements and system of internal control, while recognising that further improvements are required to fully demonstrate compliance with the Local Code in order for the MIJB to fully meet its principal objectives.
+Systems are in place to regularly review and improve governance arrangements and the system of internal control.

-, , rincipal objectives.
-Systems are in place to regularly ments and the system of internal control.
+Morag Barrow

-Morag Barrow Carolyn Hirst
+Morag Barrow Chief Officer MIJB

-Chief Officer MIJB Chair of the MIJB
+Val de Souza Chair of the MIJB